aws-samples/shopfloor-connectivity/docs/adapters/ads.md

 ---
 ### Address
-IP Address of the device
+The IP address or hostname of the Beckhoff PLC device that will be accessed through ADS protocol.

 **Type**: String